Your Ultimate Guide to the Birmingham Christmas Market

 Authentic German Christmas market experience

-The Birmingham Frankfurt Christmas Market and the Craft Market runs for several weeks leading up to Christmas Day, allowing ample time for locals and tourists alike to soak in the festive spirit.
-This year, it’s open from the 1st November right up to Christmas Eve.
+The Birmingham Frankfurt Christmas Market and Craft Market runs for several weeks leading up to Christmas, giving plenty of time to soak up all the festive vibes.

 Weekdays or Weekends